Anxiety and Stress

 Specific Phobias

-Each anxiety disorder has its own distinct features, but they are all bound together by the common theme of excessive, irrational fear, worry and dread.
+Each anxiety disorder has its own distinct features.
 The essential characteristic of generalised anxiety disorder is an excessive, uncontrollable worry about everyday things.
 This constant worry affects daily routines and can cause physical symptoms.
 Such as :

 -